Fantastica Mania: 2023

-Fantastica Mexico: UK 2023 was a professional wrestling event produced by Revolution Pro Wrestling (RevPro) and Consejo Mundial de Lucha Libre (CMLL), which took place on September 23, 2023, at the Love Factory in Manchester, England.
+Fantastica Mania UK was a professional wrestling event produced by Revolution Pro Wrestling (RevPro) and Consejo Mundial de Lucha Libre (CMLL), which took place on September 23, 2023, at the Love Factory in Manchester, England.
 It was the 13th edition of the Fantastica Mania event series, and first to feature RevPro.
 The event was held between two shows on the same night.